-A crucial component of Thanksgiving feasts, sweet potatoes are often forgotten once the holiday seasons have passed.
-But sweet potatoes are some of the healthiest and most versatile vegetables available during the winter, so it should be no surprise that they’re making a comeback in New England winter cooking.
+While sweet potatoes figure prominently in many Thanksgiving feasts, they may be forgotten once the holiday seasons have passed.
+But sweet potatoes are some of the healthiest and most versatile vegetables available during the winter, so it should be no surprise that they're showing up frequently in New England winter cooking.

 One baked sweet potato contains more than two times your recommended daily allowance of Vitamin A, a third of your recommended Vitamin C and only 140 calories.
 Sweet potatoes are also naturally fat free and cholesterol free; making them a healthier alternative to regular potatoes.